panyam/notations/docs/README.md

    template: "MyCustomTemplate.html"
    ---
    ```
-3. Or set as `BodyTemplateName` param in site.go
+3. Or set as `BodyTemplateName` param in main.go

 ## Deployment